Use Reliable Web Sites to Find Primary Sources

 The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections maintained by more than 200 contributing institutions including libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California (UC) campuses.

-Smithsonian Open Access where you can download, share, and reuse millions of the Smithsonian’s images—right now, without asking.
+Welcome to Smithsonian Open Access, where you can download, share, and reuse millions of the Smithsonian’s images—right now, without asking.
 With new platforms and tools, you have easier access to nearly 3 million 2D and 3D digital items from our collections—with many more to come.
 This includes images and data from across the Smithsonian’s 19 museums, nine research centers, libraries, archives, and the National Zoo.